 - Ultimate Guide to Grandmas and Grandpas, by Sally Lloyd-Jones

 - My Grandparents are Special, by Jennifer Moore-Maillinos

 My Grandparents and Me Project

 Here are some fun activities to help celebrate Grandparents Day after reading Just Grandma and Me and Just Grandpa and Me, by Mercer Mayer:

-- the completed "Just Grandma and Me" or "Just Grandpa and Me" sheets shown below
+- The completed “Just Grandma and Me” or “Just Grandpa and Me” (click the link to download)

 - Before beginning the activity, spend some time helping each child complete the “Just Grandma and Me” or “Just Grandpa and Me” sheets.
 The child will dictate, while you write their response.